A list of real-world uses of differential privacy

 This post is part of a series on differential privacy.
 Check out the table of contents to see the other articles!

-That's pretty much all there is to this article: a list of real-world deployments of differential privacy, with their privacy parameters.
+This article is a list of real-world deployments of differential privacy, along with their privacy parameters.
 One day, we might have a proper Epsilon Registry, but in the meantime…

 First, some notes.

-- The main list only includes projects with a documented value of the privacy parameters.
-This includes information about what the privacy unit is.
-Projects that don't publish this information are listed at the end.
+- The main list only includes projects with a publicly documented value of the privacy parameters, including about what the privacy unit is.
+Projects that don't publish this information, but mention using DP, are listed at the end.

 - All use cases use central DP unless specified otherwise.